rebejellis/hugo-docs-website/docs/choose-your-gpt-model.md

 - OpenAI
 - Perplexity

-Consult the table below for more information on which models can be used for your specific use case.
+Click the providers for each use case in the table below to see a dropdown list of all the models GPT for Work makes available.

 | Use Cases | Models |
 |-----------|--------|